-We have audited the financial statements of Cat Welfare Society (the "Society"), which comprise the statement of financial position as at 31 December 2022, and the statement of financial activities, statement of changes in funds and statement of cash flows of the Society for the financial year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Cat Welfare Society (the "Society"), which comprise the statement of financial position as at 31 December 2023, and the statement of financial activities, statement of changes in fund and statement of cash flows of the Society for the financial year then ended, and notes to the financial statements, including a material accounting policy information.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act 1966 (the "Societies Act"), the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") and Financial Reporting Standards in Singapore ("FRSs") so as to present fairly, in all material respects, the state of affairs of the Society as at 31 December 2022, and the results, changes in funds and cash flows of the Society for the financial year then ended.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act 1966 (the "Societies Act"), the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") and Financial Reporting Standards in Singapore ("FRSs") so as to present fairly, in all material respects, the state of affairs of the Society as at 31 December 2023, and the results, changes in fund and cash flows of the Society for the financial year then ended.